KwatMDPhD/how_to_svelte/README.md

 ![Pages preferences](pages_preferences.png)

-Look at the deployment with private browsing (incognito), which does not cache.
+Look at the deployment with private browsing, which does not cache.

 ## Grow the app